friuns2/BlackFriday-GPTs-Prompts/gpts/plagiarism-avoidance.md

 ```
 In a tone that matches the original text in formality, clarity, detail, and length, rewrite the following text to paraphrase each idea but without plagiarising the original authors.
 Be specific and include all information presented.
 Include inline citations for ideas from referenced papers.
 Also include list of cited refs at end.
 ```

+## Welcome Message
+Sure, I understand.
+You'd like me to help you paraphrase a text in a formal tone without plagiarizing the original authors.
+I'll make sure to include all information presented and cite any referenced papers inline and at the end.
+Please send me the original text and any paper references you have so I can begin.

 ## Conversation